 Each ISP has many IP addresses available.
 They expect that blacklisting will happen from time to time.
 They can switch you to a different address; or restarting your modem could do this for you.

 If you suspect that the mail account's mailbox is full: download all new emails then manually 'delete emails from server mailbox' via your email software settings.
-If you can't work out how to manually delete emails, or if you are using IMAP, contact us to do this correctly.
+If you do not know how to manually delete emails, or if you are using IMAP, contact us to do this correctly.

 You might need to reset your 'delete emails from server...' timeframe, or ask SuttonNet for a larger mailbox.
 We keep most mailboxes on our server small, to maximise website storage and performance.
 But a few clients need more capacity for certain mail accounts.